 Of course, the entire population of Native American people in the modern world do not do the same thing and make the same decisions.

 There are undoubtedly many who enjoy a roast turkey, green bean casserole and viewing a football game in the afternoon on that Thursday in November.
 However, those more interested in their culture and the true history of our country understand that these modern trappings of the holiday do not touch on what really happened and what their ancestors went through back in the 16th and 17th centuries.

 Some consider any celebration of the modern form of Thanksgiving to be firmly rooted in disrespect and ultimately a bad thing to do.
 The attitudes expressed by many are understandable once historical truth is revealed.
-If a Native American child is forced in school to glue together a construction paper headdress and learn that the European pilgrims welcomed them to their feast in the spirit of friendship and brotherhood, it is just another example of the perceived whitewashing of history.
+If an American Indian child is forced in school to glue together a construction paper headdress and learn that the European pilgrims welcomed them to their feast in the spirit of friendship and brotherhood, it is just another example of the perceived whitewashing of history.